- mepyramine maleate

 May theoretically be extensively absorbed through the skin when applied over large areas and cause somnolence and mild disorientation.

 Skin sensitisation has been reported on rare occasions.

 Reporting of suspected adverse reactions

 A 25g tube of Anthisan Cream contains 500mg mepyramine maleate.
-If accidentally ingested this dose would constitute a dangerous overdose in young children.
+If the product is ingested in significant amounts, this could be life-threatening in young children.

 The chief symptom of overdosage is unconsciousness and there may be convulsions in the intervening periods.
 The stomach should be washed out.
 Stimuli liable to provoke convulsions should be avoided, but if this complication should occur, parenteral Diazepam should be given; sedatives which are liable to increase respiratory depression should be avoided.
 Other measures such as artificial respiration and oxygen may also be required and an antibiotic can be given as a prophylactic against pneumonia.

 Mepyramine maleate is an antihistamine with antipruritic and local analgesic actions.

 No pharmacokinetic data available by any route of administration.